nazdridoy/ngpt/docs/api/config.md

 ### get_config_dir()

 Returns the directory where configuration files are stored based on the operating system.
+This function also ensures the directory exists by creating it if needed.

 ```python
 from ngpt.utils.config import get_config_dir